 Here’s how to make it.

-In a large mixing bowl or salad bowl, gather all the salad ingredients.
+Prepare the Salad: In a large bowl, combine all the salad ingredients.

-Peanut butter - choose a creamy peanut butter version, if too thick you can warm it up slightly in a small saucepan align with a tablespoon of warm water.
+- Peanut Butter: Opt for creamy peanut butter.
+If it’s too thick, warm it slightly in a saucepan with a tablespoon of water.

 Cabbage Recipes